EllenZhangYarong/DataScience/Challenge_CloudTech/Notes.md

 	- Place the S3 service outside of your VPC.

 **Images, Video, large text files, log files, audit logs are all great uses for S3.**

+### Routing
+	- Routing is the action of applying routing rules to your network, in this case, to your VPC.
+	- Routing rule: Resources follow the routing rule, which defines what resource has access to communicate with another resource.
+It blocks traffic from resources that do not follow the routing rule.

+We create *RouteTables* for *VPCs* so that we can add *Routes* that we later associate with *Subnets*.

+### Outputs
+Outputs are optional but are very useful if there are output values you need to:

+	- import into another stack
+	- return in a response
+	- view in AWS console